 This database provides full page and article images with searchable full text from the New York Amsterdam news (1922-1938), New York Amsterdam news (1938-1941 : City ed.), New York Amsterdam news (1943-1961 : City ed.), New York Amsterdam news (1962-1993), New York Amsterdam star-news (1941-1943), and the New York star & Amsterdam news (1941-1941).
 The collection includes digital reproductions of every page from every issue in PDF format.

-Includes full page images and article images from the New York Daily Times (1851 to 1857) and the New York Times from its first issue in 1857 to 2002.
+Includes full page images and article images from the New York Daily Times (1851 to 1857) and the New York Times from its first issue in 1857.
 The collection includes digital reproductions of every page from every issue, cover to cover, in downloadable PDF files.The database covers a span of issues currently not covered by any other electronic resource.

 This database provides full page and article images with searchable full text from the Courier (1950-1954 : City ed.), New Pittsburgh courier (1969-1981 : City ed.), New Pittsburgh courier (1981-2002), Pittsburgh courier (1911-1950 : City ed.), and Pittsburgh courier (1955-1965 : City ed.).
 The collection includes digital reproductions of every page from every issue in PDF format.

-This database provides full page and article images from The Washington Post (1877-1995), with searchable full text back to 1877.
-The collection includes digital reproductions providing access to every page from every available issue.
+Full page and article images with searchable full text back to the first issue in 1877.
+The collection includes digital reproductions providing access to every page from every available issue in downloadable PDF files.

 Provides access to major US national newspapers, international English-language newspapers, and/or selected regional/state newspapers.